CallanVass/API_webserver_project/README.md

 This lets us reference .env files and set them as global variables.
 It reads the file as key-value pairs and sets the key to the variable name and the value to the key's content.
 More specifically, we use this to reference a .gitignored file called .flaskenv that contains our JWT Key and our Connection String so that we don't push sensitive information to our GitHub, but rather store it locally.

+- **PostgreSQL**

+PostgreSQL is an open source database management system for relational databases with a huge amount of compatability with various Frameworks and operating systems.

 ## R8: Describe your projects models in terms of the relationships they have with each other

 There are three Models in this project: Users, Companies, and Internships.